ECronin1973/WSAA-Project/README.md

 ### Insights on Fatalities and Population Data

+Results taken from the analysis of the data in the file 'fatality_analysis.csv' and visualizations in 'fatalities_per_1000.png' and 'fatality_analysis_chart.png' were then analysed against publication of European road safety data from the European Commission.

+The following insights were drawn from the analysis in Ireland firstly, and then compared to the European average:

 ![terminal_output_fatalities_per_capita.png](./data/terminal_output_fatalities_per_capita.png)

 1. **Yearly Fatalities**: The total number of fatalities as displayed in the 'terminal_output_fatalities_per_capita.png' image varies each year, with the highest being 180 in 2023 and the lowest being 132 in 2021.